chettoy/apexsky/README.md

 1. Please put the overlay window on the top of the VM screen after start.
 For example, on top of the looking-glass window.
 2. The window can't get the focus at the same time with the VM screen,  please passthrough some keyboard, mouse or joystick into the VM,  otherwise you can't operate the game.
+3. Press insert key on the overlay window to open the overlay menu.